SimonFJ20/scalable-website-project/README.md

 # JSFramework1
-This is a Framework for building website.
+This is a (for now) personal website, not a framework